HicServices/RDMP/Documentation/CodeTutorials/Localization.md

 ## Unit Testing

-Visual Studio plugin ReSharper shows missing translations and there are many good tools for interacting with resx files (even those aimed at translaters rather than programmers) so the amount of unit testing we need to do should be quite limited.
+Visual Studio plugin ReSharper shows missing translations and there are many good tools for interacting with resx files (even those aimed at translators rather than programmers) so the amount of unit testing we need to do should be quite limited.

 - We should write a test that confirms that all commands with tokens ({0},{1} etc) have the same number of distinct tokens in all languages (implementing overrides)
 - Maybe we can make `EvaluateNamespacesAndSolutionFoldersTests` detect incorrect usages of `Show` , `YesNo` where params don't match the number of {x} tokens too

 ## Outstanding Issues

 - RDMP makes xmldoc comments visible through the UI (via `CommentStore`).
-[Localizing this will be difficult](https://github.com/dotnet/roslyn/issues/3371).
+[Localising this will be difficult](https://github.com/dotnet/roslyn/issues/3371).